seligj95/app-service-aspire-eshop-agents/README.md

 Add the agent ID to your App Service configuration:

-1. Go to **Azure Portal** → Your App Service
+1. Go to **Azure Portal** → Your fashion store App Service
-2. Navigate to **Configuration** → **Application settings**
+2. Navigate to **Settings** → **Environment variables**
-3. Add the setting:
+3. Add the app setting:
    - **Name:** `MAIN_ORCHESTRATOR_AGENT_ID`
    - **Value:** `agent_abcd1234` (the ID from the Python script output)
 4. Click **Save** and **Continue** when prompted
-5. Restart the App Service
+5. This will restart the App Service and the changes will take effect in a couple minutes.

 ## 🎉 Ready to Use!

-Your multi-agent fashion assistant is now fully configured!
+Wait a couple minutes and then your multi-agent fashion assistant is now fully configured!
 Visit your App Service URL and try these interactions:

 ### Sample Conversations